 Did your parents open an account for you as a child that you don’t use?
 Have you ever opened an account to save money and then done nothing with it?
 Did you sign up for a credit card a while back and have yet to use it?
 Bringing dormant accounts back to life (or closing them entirely) is part of regular financial house cleaning.
 Leaving inactive accounts unsupervised can put you at risk of becoming a victim of identity theft or fraud without noticing.
 If it’s been a very long time since you last looked at your account, your terms and conditions may have changed, and you could be accumulating fees that you aren’t aware of.
 A best practice would be to check in quarterly, if not monthly, just to stay in-the-know on what’s happening with your account.
 (In case you’ve forgotten all of the credit accounts you’ve opened, you can always check your credit report for free once a year at AnnualCreditReport.com.)

 Werewolves Have to Deal With Hairy Situations, and So Do We.

 Money issues never make for fun conversation, but being on the same page as your significant other about personal finance is essential to maintaining a healthy relationship AND bank account.
 Talking regularly about financial goals can help keep both of you working toward the same outcome.
 And if there is any financial infidelity happening—secret bank accounts, lying about purchases, etc.—it’s time to come clean to your partner.
-You won’t be able to move toward your financial goals together until you’re both aware of the real situation in your household.
+You won’t be able to move toward financial goals together until you’re both aware of the real situation.